 Since our founding in 1975, the Trust has made grants with special attention to the five Pacific Northwest states: Alaska, Idaho, Montana, Oregon and Washington.
 Historically, our executive director has identified significant projects for grantmaking, and we presently award grants in the areas of arts and culture, education, health and human services, and science research.

-Beginning with assets of $91 million, the Trust’s endowment has grown to over $1 billion — with nearly $850 million given out in grant awards and programs to date.
+Beginning with assets of $91 million, the Trust’s endowment has grown to approximately $1.3 billion — with over $1 billion given out in grant awards and programs to date.
 This places the Murdock Trust within the top five largest private foundations in the Pacific Northwest and among the top 100 in the country.
 We are one of the only foundations headquartered in the Pacific Northwest that regularly awards grants across a five-state region, although some grants are awarded for national purposes that impact our region or areas of interest.

 Today, the Murdock Trust staff has both the deep experience and current knowledge necessary for thoughtful grantmaking, diverse enrichment opportunities and prudent asset investment.
 Regular interaction with our stakeholders helps the Trust respond to new opportunities, make grants consistent with our mission, and promote interactive learning, networking and partnerships among individuals and organizations who share our commitment to making life better for individuals, families and communities.
 We also convene groups of people to discuss issues of mutual interest and to provide enrichment programs or activities that support our grants program and that build capacity and develop leaders in the nonprofit community.